tloehr/rlgagent/README.md

 `{"signal": {led_all: "∞:on,1000;off,1000"}}`

-We can combine several messages into one combined command.
+We can combine several messages into one combined command to reduce the number of sent messages.
 Because of the nature of the JSON Objects, only one device can be adressed in every message.
 But thats enough.
 I couldn't think of a scenario where we would want to send 2 different pin schemes to the same device.
 The first scheme would be overwritten immediately.

 Example for "turn all the LEDs off, and sound the buzzer quickly 2 times."
 `{"signal": {led_all: "off", buzzer: "2:on,75;off,75"}}`